oberocks/obebs4/README.md

 The OBE:BS4 Design System is meant to nudge web projects, web teams, and even entire web organizations towards making both strategic and design related decisions about their projects *exclusively within* the contexts of the browsers.
 This approach has tremendous value, especially concerning responsive design issues.

 In a sense, this system was made to eventually replace design-centric tooling that insists on "never writing a line of code."
-Instead, OBE:BS4 doesn't assume designers are incapable of learning about *markup* or copy/pasting HTML snippets.
-So this design system arms designers with both visual and markup examples of anything/everything a designer might need to solve a web-based design issue.
+Instead, OBE:BS4 doesn't assume designers are incapable of learning how to hack a little markup or copy/paste HTML snippets.
+Thus the OBE:BS4 design system arms designers with both visual and markup examples of anything/everything a designer might need to solve a web-based design issue.

 > *"OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and each limitation for the client-facing side of the project at all times."* - Matt McT